Scatteredrain/SALI/README.md

 For fair comparison, we evaluate our model through the toolbox `./eval` provided by [PNS+](https://github.com/GewelsJI/VPS/tree/main/eval).

 ### Pre-computed maps:
-The predition maps of LSI-Net can be downloaded via this [link](https://drive.google.com/file/d/1L1ZcSUZxTJqRPoMjUaRRFzXlXdmApSOx/view?usp=drive_link).
+The predition maps of SALI can be downloaded via this [link](https://drive.google.com/file/d/1L1ZcSUZxTJqRPoMjUaRRFzXlXdmApSOx/view?usp=drive_link).